negativetwelve/markmiyashita.com/_includes/cs61a/notes/dictionaries.md

 #### Removing Elements

-If you desire to remove items from a dictionary, you must use the special built-in, <code>del</code>.
+If you desire to remove items from a dictionary, you must use the special built-in, `del`.
 The syntax is as follows:

     >>> del ages['tony']
     >>> ages
     {'joe': 20, 'jenny': 25, 'harry': 19}

-We use the <code>del</code> function that requires you to specify the dictionary and the associated key that you want to remove.
+We use the `del` function that requires you to specify the dictionary and the associated key that you want to remove.

 #### Iterating Over the Elements in a Dictionary